 - focus on key points when discussing a literary short story

-- express your opinion clearly.
+- express your opinions clearly.

 What level is the course and do I need any particular skills?

 No previous knowledge or experience of literature is necessary.
-However, learners will, ideally, need the following
+However, learners will, ideally, need the following skills and attributes:

 - An enthusiasm for reading and discussing a range of texts in large and small groups.